APersonWhoLikesPasta/Vroom-The-Game/README.md

-# Test
+# Silly-Python-Games
-#### This is a testing repository to test Github and make a simple Python application.

-### Installtion
+#### A collection of games written in Python.

+## Vroom
+Vroom is a game where you drive a car around obstacles.

+#### Instaltion

 1.)
-Install Python 3.6 < (Older versions of Python may work but are not supported)
+Download Python 3.6 or greater 64-bit.

 2.)
-Install Pygame
+Download Pygame via Pip3.

 3.)
-Download 'Main.py' and run it
+Download 'Vroom.py' and have fun.